+Amount Granted:

+10100

-Actual Amount Spent Please do not use pound signs.
-10112.50 You will need to be able to evidence the expenditure you have outlined above.
-Please follow the advice below:
+Actual Amount Spent: Please do not use pound signs.

+10112.50

 Guidance

 Salary Evidence:

 You must provide evidence for each salary funded, including evidence of tax and national insurance.
 We require a P60 if this is available and where it covers the appropriate time period for which you are reporting.
 Alternatively we will accept payslips.
 All documentation must be signed by the receiving employee.
 You should make sure that you cross out all personal information except the employee's name and salary details.